n0rt0nthec4t/Nest_accfactory/README.md

 4. In the 'Filter' box, enter issueToken
 5. Go to home.nest.com, and click 'Sign in with Google'.
 Log into your account.
 6. One network call (beginning with iframerpc) will appear in the Dev Tools window.
 Click on it.
 7. In the Headers tab, under General, copy the entire Request URL (beginning with https://accounts.google.com).
-This is your "issueToken" in config.json.
+This is your "issuetoken" in config.json.
 9. In the 'Filter' box, enter oauth2/iframe
 10. Several network calls will appear in the Dev Tools window.
 Click on the last iframe call.
 11. In the Headers tab, under Request Headers, copy the entire cookie (include the whole string which is several lines long and has many field/value pairs - do not include the cookie: name).
 This is your "cookie" in Nest_config.json.